 Core Anaesthetic training would consist of 2 years, typically 1 year in a larger hospital and 1 year in a smaller hospital as decided by the Core Training Programme Directors.
 Those doing ACCS Anaesthesia spend 3 years as a core trainee (2 years anaesthesia, 1 year acute/emergency medicine) organised by the ACCS Training Programme Director.

+The rotations are optimised to ensure trainees do not have to commute the width of Yorkshire during their rotation.
 Typically a larger proportion of time is spent in the teaching hospitals for speciality training especially as the concept of spiral learning means that the speciality blocks have to be done twice.

 Once intermediate and higher level training are completed, trainees choose an area of advanced level practice and prepare for Consultant Practice.

 Advanced Level Training can be undertaken in a number of the region's hosptials.
 The following document outlines the modules on offer and some tips on how to prepare for Advanced Training

 Rotations take place every 6 months in February and August on the first Wednesday of the month.

 High performing Foundation Trust, consistently in the top 10 nationally for quality of care.
 Opened in 1970, covering a population of 200 000 people over an area of more than 700 square miles of West and North Yorkshire and East Lancashire.
 Currently has in the region of 300 inpatient beds.